-The position would only be different if the complainant were to establish that the deferral of his application for clearance had been motivated, as he submits, by malicious bias against him that formed part of a pattern of moral harassment and retaliatory measures of which he accuses the Chief of the Security and Safety Section.
-However, it should be noted that the complainant's allegations in this regard were the subject of a request for an investigation which he had submitted, by a memorandum dated 19 February 2018, in particular to the Ethics Adviser.
-On 21 June the Ethics Office sent the complainant a reply to that memorandum from which it was evident that a decision had been taken not to pursue this request for an investigation.
-As the complainant did not challenge that decision in accordance with the procedure set out in the Statutes of the Appeals Board, the complaint is irreceivable insofar as it seeks to criticise that decision, for failure to comply with the requirement to exhaust internal means of redress set out in Article VII, paragraph 1, of the Statute of the Tribunal.
-Moreover, in these circumstances, the Tribunal cannot find that the malicious bias alleged by the complainant has been proven.
+The position would only be different if the complainant were to establish that the deferral of his application for clearance had been motivated, as he submits, by malicious bias against him that formed part of a pattern of moral harassment and retaliatory measures of which he accuses his supervisors.
+However, it should be noted that the complainant's allegations in this regard were the subject of a request for an investigation - which should be considered as a harassment complaint - which he had submitted, by a memorandum dated 16 February 2018, in particular to the Ethics Adviser.
+The preliminary assessment of the merits of that complaint led to it being closed, in accordance with the recommendation of the Ethics Office, by a decision of the Director-General of 14 November 2018.